pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This command displays the WBEM connection definition of a single connection as follows:

-      * A named connection from the WBEM connections file if NAME argument exists.
+      * A named connection from the WBEM connections file if NAME argument is specified.

       * The current connection if NAME is not provided and a current connection exists (selected, or defined on the command line).